 Trapping of cats

-A person, within 24 hours of trapping, seizing or detaining a cat, must either:
+Within 24 hours of trapping, seizing or detaining a cat, a person must either:

 Before you decide to start trapping, there are several things you need to consider: